 No matter how much you prepare for a co-creation workshop, the most important component for a successful workshop is emotional safety.
 Have you pulled in the right people and created an environment in which your participants feel they can share and not be judged?
 The most basic principle of a successful workshop is to draw everyone into the creative process and ensure that everyone feels valued and heard.

-In our engagement with CommuniCare, our co-creation sessions inspired participants to open up in new and dramatic ways, and as a result we discovered a new service opportunity for the product, moving us to rethink and reprioritize features on our development roadmap.
+In our engagement with CommuniCare, our co-creation sessions inspired participants to open up in new and dramatic ways, and as a result, we discovered a new service opportunity for the product, moving us to rethink and reprioritize features on our product development and custom software development roadmap.